Erislandy Lara: Highlights

-Defection from Cuba
+Defection

-Erislandy Lara was considered a favorite to win the gold medal at the 2008 Beijing Olympic Games.
+Lara was considered a favorite to win the gold medal at the 2008 Beijing Olympic Games.
 However, in 2007, Lara and Guillermo Rigondeaux defected from Cuba during the Pan American Games in Rio de Janeiro, Brazil.
 Some weeks later, he was caught by Brazilian authorities and returned to Cuba where he was banned from practicing boxing indefinitely.

 In 2008, Lara attempted a second defection, this time on a speed boat to Mexico.
 Lara was successful and made his way to Hamburg, Germany, where he joined former Olympic champions Odlanier Solis, Yan Bartelemí, and Yuriorkis Gamboa in the Arena Box-Promotion stable.

 Professional career

-Early fights
+Early career

-On 1 January 2009, Erislandy Lara made his ESPN debut and scored a first-round Technical knockout (TKO) against Rodrigo Aguiar.
+On 1 January 2009, Lara made his ESPN debut and scored a first-round Technical knockout (TKO) against Rodrigo Aguiar.
 Lara's following fight came on 20 February 2009, against Keith Gross.
 Lara dropped Gross with a left hand, but Gross beat the count on wobbly legs.
 Lara continued unleashing combinations to the head and body.
 A left uppercut finished the fight within round one.
 On 2 May 2009, on the Pacquiao vs. Hatton undercard, Lara faced Chris Gray.
 Lara won the fight via unanimous decision.
 On 22 May 2009, Lara faced aging Edwin Vazquez.
 Lara finished the fight with good combinations, prompting the referee to stop the fight in round four.
 On that same night, fellow Cuban boxer Guillermo Rigondeaux made his pro debut, which he also won via referee stoppage in the third round.
 After beating Edwin Vazquez, Lara went on to win nine straight fights punctuated by four consecutive first-round knockout victories.